taka-wtnb/FTP-SocketAPI/README.md

 This is the 2-connection client-server network application for a simple file transfer system.

-Note: This program was originally made to compile and run on the school's machines/servers.
+Note: This program was originally written to compile and run on the school's machines/servers.